MykKost/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 - Facet: Processes
 - Type: Sub process (SubProcessDiagram)
 - Languages: German, English
-- Template file path: seilect from the data tab the file "temlates - symbiodocument_processmanual_de_en.rtf"
+- Template file path: select from the data tab the file "templates - symbiodocument_processmanual_de_en.rtf"
 - Content flags: gives you the possibility to show additional evaluations or hide existing ones from the template.
 See following list for more informations

 | Content flag | Explanation |